Amaguk2023/EmlFileGenerator/README.md

 *New version is WIP*

-At the moment the only new addition to the code is a translator, ASCII logo and some aesthetic changes.
+At the moment the only new addition to the code is a translator, ASCII logo and aesthetic changes.